s3inlc/hashes-org-mgmt/Cleaner/README.md

 ./Cleaner wordlist.txt output.txt left.txt

 Important:
 * The wordlist should not be too big, the recommended size is ~10 million lines maximum.
-(It was possible to run 23mil on my server)
+(It was possible to run 23mil on my server) EDIT: when using a 20million list there are about 8GB RAM used.
 * You need to provide all three file paths.

 ## Compiling